nguyenvukhang/kitty/docs/kittens/query_terminal.rst

     --------------

-This kitten is used to query |kitty| from terminal programs about version, values of various runtime options controlling its features, etc.
+This kitten is used to query |alatty| from terminal programs about version, values of various runtime options controlling its features, etc.

 The querying is done using the (*semi*) standard XTGETTCAP escape sequence